Skip to content

 June 12, 1908, Kentucky University officially changed their name to Transylvania University.

-June 12, 1922, Deputy Sheriff Charles A. Murchison, Fulton County Sheriff’s Office, died by a gunshot while attempting to arrest a man wanted for moonshining.
+June 12, 1922, Deputy Sheriff Charles A. Murchison, Fulton County Sheriff’s Office, died by a gunshot while arresting a man wanted for moonshining.

 June 12, 1931, Fort Harrod State Park dedicated the Lincoln Marriage Temple 125 years after Abraham Lincoln’s parents wed.